Infini-AI-Lab/MagicPIG/README.md

     python download_nltk.py
     bash run.sh llama3-8b-chat-128k synthetic $K $L

-replace K and L with the hyper-parameter you want to evaluate.
+replace `K` and `L` with the hyper-parameter you want to evaluate.

 Currently, we support the following models.

 `llama3-8b-chat-128k`: [[meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)],  `llama3-8b-chat-512k`: [[princeton-nlp/Llama-3-8B-ProLong-512k-Instruct](https://huggingface.co/princeton-nlp/Llama-3-8B-ProLong-512k-Instruct)],  `mistral-7b-chat-512k`: [[aws-prototyping/MegaBeam-Mistral-7B-512k](https://huggingface.co/aws-prototyping/MegaBeam-Mistral-7B-512k)], `llama3-70b-chat-128k`: [[meta-llama/Llama-3.1-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct)],

+**Notice:**
+This will call the compiled lsh and sparse_attention_cpu to execute the proposed systems in the paper. **Require lsh and sparse_attention_cpu are successfully installed.**

+Not all users/developpers have AVX512 machines. **You can still test the accuracy of MagicPIG even if you cannot finish the installation.**.

+We implement another two versions of MagicPIG for different purposes.

+### Tensor Parallelism (GPU + Mask)

+We implement a mathematically equivalent version with tensor parallelism.

+**Commands:**

+    cd evaluations/RULER
+    python download_nltk.py
+    bash run_tensor_parallel.sh llama3-8b-chat-128k synthetic $K $L

+replace K and L with the hyper-parameter you want to evaluate.

 ### Single GPU (Huggingface + Mask)

-We implement a mathematically equivalent version with huggingface for fast evaluations when exported to other frameworks.
+We implement a mathematically equivalent version with huggingface for easy-exporting to other evaluation frameworks (e.g., lm-eval-harness, LongBench).

 **Commands:**